pysb/pysb/doc/tutorial.rst

 tab complete and see all the possible options).

-Now, we will import the *PyLab* and PySB integrator module.
+Now, we will import the *PyLab* and PySB simulator module.
 Enter the commands as shown below::

-   >>> from pysb.integrate import odesolve
+   >>> from pysb.simulator.scipy import ScipyOdeSolver
    >>> import pylab as pl

 We have now loaded the integration engine and the graph engine into